-by Laurence Myers, Sustainability & Service Learning Coordinator, International School of Kuala Lumpur
+by Laurence Myers, 2016, while serving as Sustainability & Service Learning Coordinator, International School of Kuala Lumpur

 To be sure the role of a sustainability and/or service learning coordinator is often rather obscure.
 But when one takes a step back to look at what really is happening, one starts to realize the enormity of a position such as this.
 As Dr. Brent Mutsch, Superintendent of the American School of Dubai mentioned to me earlier in the year, the responsibility of this position (which, at ASD, is titled K-12 Service Learning Coordinator) is one of taking the school’s mission and making it real.
 To do that often involves a deepening of thinking, a more purposeful educational experience and, a deep internalization of positive empowerment through service learning.
 It’s a tall order.
 So, how is that to be done.
 Well, here is my list: